bruno-pt/MuteX/README.md

 ```
 This will start a connection that camouflage your localhost with a random-generated valid address. <br> <br>
 When you access that address, it'll redirect to your localhost:80 <br> <br>
-This is necessary 'cause Discord needs to comunicate with a host. <br> <br>
+This is necessary because Discord needs to comunicate with a host. <br> <br>
 In other words, what server Discord will call when someone uses your bot commands?
 It can't be your locahost, literally.
 But with ngrok, that valid address will redirect without any problems and will work! =D <br>

 ### ☕ Running MuteX